-My reviews make use of two rating systems.
-They aim to 1) distinguish my personal appreciation of a record from my “objective” appreciation of it, and 2) form an accurate summary of my feelings towards the record in question.
+My reviews use two rating systems, with the intent to 1) distinguish my personal appreciation of a record from my “objective” appreciation of it, and 2) form an accurate summary of my feelings towards the album in question.

 1. SUBJECTIVE STAR RATING SYSTEM (SSRS)

-The subjective star rating system consists of a rating on a 5-star gradient, in two categories; one is my personal appreciation (the Personal Rating), the other estimates how much I would recommend the record to other people (the Recommendation Rating; remember that this is how much I would recommend it, not how much I feel someone would like it).
+The subjective star rating system consists of two ratings on a 5-star gradient; one is my personal appreciation (the Personal Rating), whereas the other estimates how much I would recommend the record to other people (the Recommendation Rating).
 This allows me to effectively distinguish records that I like very much, but would not enthusiastically recommend (whether the record is an acquired taste or simply not essential in the context of a genre or an artist’s discography), as well as albums that I don’t like, but that I feel others would appreciate more.

 *****: Masterpiece.
 One of my favorites.

 ****½: Great.
 I find it worth coming back to often.

 ****: Very Good.
 Nothing life-changing, but a legitimate success nonetheless.

 ***½: Good.
 Worth keeping in spite of certain notable flaws.